vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

 In this lab you will API calls to:

-- Create a clone of your SQL Server production database *FiestaDB_Prod*, along with its own web server, which will be used as a development environment.
+- Create a clone of your SQL Server production database *FiestaDB_Prod*, and along with its dedicated web server, will be used as a development environment.
 - Make changes to your production database, and refresh your development environment.
 - Use your *FiestaDB_Dev* environment to observe the modifications made to the production database are reflected in the development environment.

 .. note::

-   Before proceeding with the below, please be aware that the same steps will be accomplished also using the :ref:`_basic_clone_ui` section.
+   Before proceeding with the below, please be aware that the same steps will be accomplished also using the :ref:`basic_clone_ui` section.

 Cloning from the Era API
 ++++++++++++++++++++++++

-In this exercise you will explore the workflow for cloning a database through the Era APIs. **At the end of this exercise you will NOT click Clone to begin the cloning process, you will instead create the clone programmatically in the next exercise.
-This exercise is simply to show the UI workflow.**
+In this exercise you will explore the workflow for cloning a database through the Era APIs.
+At the end of this exercise you will not click **Clone** to begin the cloning process, you will instead create the clone programmatically in the next exercise.
+This exercise will utilize the UI to capture the information we need.

 #.
 In **Era**, select **Time Machines** from the dropdown menu.